andrewscwei/postlude/README.md

 # Postlude

 Postlude is an experimental [PostCSS](http://postcss.org/) plugin.
-It is packaged with many handy utility mixins and functions to accomodate efficient styling.
-These mixins can be expressed as at-rules or custom properties.
+It is packaged with many handy custom properties and at-rules to accomodate efficient styling.

 ## Usage